Short-Term Effects, Long-Term Effects, and Side Effects of DMT Misuse

-More research needs to be done in order to determine the long-term adverse effects of DMT abuse.
+More research needs to be done in order to determine the long-term negative effects of DMT abuse.
 As of now, research has not indicated that DMT creates tolerance in users.

-Frequent use of the classic hallucinogens – as class to which DMT belongs – can lead to persistent psychosis.
-Symptoms of persistent psychosis include 2:
+Frequent use of the classic hallucinogens—the class to which DMT belongs—can lead to persistent psychosis.
+Symptoms of persistent psychosis include:2

 - Disordered mood.

 - Persistent paranoia.

 - Visual disturbances.

 Another mental health problem that may arise due to frequent use of hallucinogens is referred to as hallucinogen persisting perception disorder (HPPD).
 Symptoms include:2

 - Hallucinations and visual disturbances.

 - Symptoms that would be present with other neurological problems such as brain tumors or cerebrovascular accident (i.e. stroke).